-Contractor means that person selected by the authority, pursuant to the request for proposal process, which is awarded the right to provide all ambulance services in the county, except those specifically exempted by this article.
+Contractor means the entity that person selected by the authority, pursuant to the request for proposal process, which is awarded the right to provide all ambulance services in the county, except those specifically exempted by this article.

-County EMS system means that network of organizations and individuals established to provide emergency medical services to citizens of the county, including citizen CPR training, public education, control center operations, first responder services, all ambulance services, and medical quality control and research.
+County EMS system means that network of organizations and individuals established to provide emergency medical services to citizens of the county, including citizen CPR training, public education, EMS communications control center operations, first responder services, all ambulance services, and medical oversight including quality assurance and improvement, control and research.